Understanding Salary Sacrifice Pension Tax Relief

 4. Flexibility.
 Salary sacrifice pension schemes are typically flexible, allowing you to adjust your contributions as your financial circumstances change.
 This enables you to optimise your retirement planning based on your evolving needs and goals.

-Penfold's tech-first workplace pension makes it easy for employers to set up or convert to a salary sacrifice pension.
+Penfold's workplace pension makes it easy to convert to or set up a salary sacrifice scheme.
+We handle everything from compliance to payroll support.

 Frankie Dewar